j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 With the layoffs also came a reorg.
 It would go into effect on 6 March.
 Both of the teams I was supporting, would be broken up and spread across different teams in Engineering - although none of us had any idea yet which teams that would be.

 This changed things dramatically.
 Everyone needed some time to recover.
 Working on my role in the teams didn’t seem very useful, since those two teams would cease to exist within a month.
 The main thing I did in this period, was trying to fix some tests that had been disabled.
-It ended up being quite a learning experience.
-What initially seemed a simple task, became rather complicated, as I found myself in the middle of quite some technical debt.
+It ended up being quite the learning experience.
+What initially seemed a simple task, became rather complicated, as I found myself in the middle of some impressive technical debt.
 In the end, with a lot of help from a senior engineer, I managed to merge my changes at the end of March.

 My new role after the reorg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~